How to Save and Budget for a Baby

-Expecting a new baby is wonderfully exciting, but it can also be terribly daunting—especially when it comes to your finances.
+Expecting a new baby can be a less daunting experience if you know that your finances are in order.
 A tiny new member of the family can mean losing a large portion of the household income, but it also means that additional costs and expenses need to be paid at the same time.

-The best way to avoid the financial shock of these costs is to prepare your household budget for the changes before they arrive.
+The best way to avoid the financial shock of these costs is to ramp up your savings and prepare your household budget for the changes before they arrive.

 How to prepare a budget for your baby when you're expecting